src-d/blog/content/post/review-programs-with-graphs.md

 {{% /caption %}}

-[“Predicting properties of molecules” blog post by Google Research](https://research.googleblog.com/2017/04/predicting-properties-of-molecules-with.html) dives deeper into details, but this work in particular has several valuable meta-lessons to teach on conducting a novel research in applied Machine Learning:
+[“Predicting properties of molecules” blog post by Google Research](https://research.googleblog.com/2017/04/predicting-properties-of-molecules-with.html) dives deeper into details, but this work, in particular, has several valuable meta-lessons to teach on conducting a novel research in applied Machine Learning:

 * a single, shared benchmark QM9 was used (based on DFT, previous simulation approach)